 Each team competes against one another in various games.
 Throughout the week, scores are tracked and the team at the end of the week with the most points is honorably named “Team of the Week”.
 Treats usually follow!

 If your camper enjoys letting creative juices flow, then craft time is just the place for them.
 This segment allows him/her to try his/her hand at various artistic skills.
 It’s time to shine!

 This is a great opportunity for campers and counselors to get to know one another.
 They can spend time bonding over conversation or over a foosball table.
 Air hockey, legos, and board games offer an option for the more competitive bunch.

 When those tummies start rumbling, snack time is the place to be.
 Kids love purchasing snacks from the snack shop, but can also bring food from home if that is a more suitable preference.

-Day Campers bring their lunches and eat with their teams.
+All campers will be provided lunch.
 If there are allergies, counselors are notified so that extra precautions can be taken to keep kids safe.
-Overnight campers will be provided lunch.

 Every day there is something special at camp.
 From canoeing, to horseback riding, to ropes course challenges, kids will get an opportunity to experience a wide variety of new adventures every day!